tenstorrent/tt-metal/docs/source/ttnn/tensor.rst

 In tile layout, the elements themselves are placed within a 32x32 square called a tile.
 The tiles themselves are then still stored in a row-major order.
 In order to transition to TILE_LAYOUT, :ref:`ttnn.to_layout<ttnn.to_layout>` can be used.
-WHen the height or width of the tensor are not divisible by 32, padding is automatically provided.
+When the height or width of the tensor are not divisible by 32, padding is automatically provided.

 .. figure:: images/tensor_with_tile_layout.png
     :align: center